U.S. Route 101 in California: Historic route in Orange and Los Angeles Counties

 An old orphaned alignment of US 101, that ran through the cities of Mission Viejo, Laguna Niguel, San Juan Capistrano, Dana Point, and San Clemente, was located in south Orange County.
 The old roadway, from a dead end just west of I-5 and east of the railroad tracks in Mission Viejo to Cristianitos Road in San Clemente, followed Camino Capistrano, Doheny Park Road, Coast Highway and El Camino Real.
 It had interchanges with I-5 and California State Route 1.
-It was replaced by the San Diego freeway (which US 101 became part of it in 1958) and finally replaced by I-5 in 1968.
+It was replaced by the San Diego Freeway (which US 101 became part of in 1958) and finally replaced by I-5 in 1968.

 In northern Orange County, US 101 followed Harbor Boulevard.
 U.S. Route 101 left Orange County, traversed southeast Los Angeles County, and entered the City of Los Angeles along Whittier Boulevard.

 El Camino Real: Los Angeles to San Francisco

 Significant portions of US 101 from its southern terminus to the San Francisco Bay Area is designated as the Royal Road or El Camino Real.
-The route roughly follows the historic trail that connected the former Alta California's 21 missions.
+The commemorative route connects the former Alta California's 21 missions.

+A former route of the highway over the Gabilan Range on the San Juan Grade to San Juan Bautista was bypassed in a 1932 realignment.
+Instead, shortly after leaving Salinas, US 101 joins SR 156 in Prunedale for about 8 mi as it crosses the mountains further north, through the Prunedale Cutoff.